-- (1) Immediately get to a safe place.
-Do not shower or wash your clothing. - (2) Obtain any necessary medical treatment/preserve evidence; Time is a critical factor in the collection and preservation of evidence.
-A sexual assault exam preserves your ability to file a police report and pursue criminal charges if you choose you do so.
+- 1) Immediately get to a safe place.
+Do not shower or wash your clothing. - 2) Obtain any necessary medical treatment/preserve evidence.
+Time is a critical factor in the collection and preservation of evidence.
+A sexual assault exam preserves your ability to file a police report and pursue criminal charges if you choose to do so.
 If evidence is to be collected, do not eat, drink, smoke, shower or change clothes if possible.
-If clothes are changed take soiled clothing to the hospital in a paper bag for evidence collection.
-The following hospitals are closest to the university and have experience in performing sexual assault exams: - Sacred Heart Medical Center, 101 W. 8th Avenue, Spokane, 509.474.3131 - Deaconess Hospital, 800 W. 5th Avenue, Spokane, 509.458.5800 - Holy Family Hospital, 5633 N Lidgerwood St, Spokane, 509.482.2460 EWU Police can be contacted for a free ride to one of these hospitals for a sexual assault exam by calling 509.359-7676.
-A LCS Northwest Advocate will be available to assist you at the hospital. - Victims of physical acts of domestic violence or relationship violence should not attempt to cover or conceal any injuries sustained or change their clothing prior to a medical examination, as this evidence may be of paramount importance in the event of future criminal charges.
-Victims of stalking should not delete evidence, such as voicemail messages, text messages, emails, or social media posts. - (3) Write down details.
-Try to write down, or have a friend write down, everything you can remember about the incident including a physical description of the perpetrator. - (4) Consider reporting the incident to the police or university officials (a victim has the option to decline to notify law enforcement); and, - (5) Utilize support, advocacy and resources.
-You are encouraged to contact the Student Care Team at 509.359.7924 in 301 Pence Union Building (PUB) to learn more about your reporting options (confidential vs. private).
-Through this process a Care Team member will support you by providing a private place to discuss your situation.
+If clothes are changed, take soiled clothing to the hospital in a paper bag for evidence collection.
+The following hospitals are closest to the university and have experience in performing sexual assault exams: - Sacred Heart Medical Center, 101 W 8th Ave, Spokane, 509.474.3131 - Deaconess Hospital, 800 W 5th Ave, Spokane, 509.458.5800 - Holy Family Hospital, 5633 N Lidgerwood St, Spokane, 509.482.2460

+EWU Police can be contacted for a free ride to one of these hospitals for a sexual assault exam by calling 509.359.7676.
+An LCS Northwest Advocate will be available to assist you at the hospital.

+Victims of physical acts of domestic violence or relationship violence should not attempt to cover or conceal any injuries sustained, or change their clothing prior to a medical examination, as this evidence may be of paramount importance in the event of future criminal charges.
+Victims of stalking should not delete evidence, such as voicemail messages, text messages, emails or social media posts.

+- 3) Write down details.
+Try to write down, or have a friend write down, everything you can remember about the incident including a physical description of the perpetrator. - 4) Consider reporting the incident to the police or university officials (a victim has the option to decline to notify law enforcement); and - 5) Utilize support, advocacy and resources.
+You are encouraged to contact the Student Care Team at 509.359.7924 in 301 Pence Union Building (PUB) to learn more about your reporting options (confidential v. private).
+Throughout this process, a Care Team member will support you by providing a private place to discuss your situation.
 An advocate can also assist you in reporting to the police, exploring and arranging for counseling, academic assistance, safety planning and changes in living situations.

-Victim Services On Campus
+Victim Services on Campus

-- Counseling and Psychological Services (CAPS, located in 225 Martin Hall; 509.359.2366) provides free, confidential resources for all students and can refer others to local services.
-CAPS offers walk-in appointments every weekday afternoon.
+- Counseling and Wellness Services (CWS, located in 225 Martin Hall; 509.359.2366) provides free, confidential resources for all students and can refer others to local services.
+CWS offers walk-in appointments every weekday afternoon.
 [C] - Dean of Students Office 301 Pence Union Building; 509.359.7924 can provide support and referrals, and explain students' rights and options.
-Notification of victim's rights for modfications: The University will modify students' academic schedules or living situations on campus after an alleged sex offense, domestic violence, dating violence or stalking if those changes are requested by the student, and are reasonably available.
-The Student Care Team can contact resources on the student's behalf and assist with requests for modifications.
+The University will modify students' academic schedules or living situations on campus after an alleged sex offense,

-- Title IX Coordinator & Associate VP for Civil Rights 211 Tawanka, 509.359.6724. - EWU Police Department Red Barn; Business office 509.359.6498, or immediate police assistance 509.359.7676; can provide information regarding laws and victim rights, as well as self-defense classes. - Human Resources SHW 314, 509.359.2381 - Student Rights and Responsibilities PUB 301, 509.359.6960 - Washington State Employee Assistance Program (EAP) is available for employees: 509.482.3686.
+- domestic violence, dating violence or stalking if those changes are requested by the student, and are reasonably available.
+The Student Accommodation & Support Services Team (121 Tawanka) can contact resources on the student's behalf and assist with requests for modifications. - Title IX Coordinator & AVP for Civil Rights, Compliance & Risk Management 211 Tawanka, 509.359.6724. - EWU Police Department Red Barn; Business office 509.359.6498, or immediate police assistance 509.359.7676; can provide information regarding laws and victim rights, as well as self-defense classes. - Human Resources SHW 314, 509.359.2381 - Student Rights and Responsibilities SHW 127, 509.359.6960 - Washington State Employee Assistance Program (EAP) Confidential counselors, financial consultation and legal consultation for Washington State employees: 509.482.3686.
 [C]